deathwaiting/jasper-reports-api/README.md

 Unfortunately, I couldn't find an opensource solution that meet such criteria.
 Tibco Jasper server is a legacy application and mainly targets enterprises.
 It is a standalone heavyweight solution that provides report design, management and generation features, mainly for non-technical users.
 This is not the use case for microservice systems requiring a report service.

-This project is an attempt to provide an opensource report service that fits in a microservices system, providing a REST API for just running and generating reports.
+This project is an attempt to provide an opensource report server that fits in a microservices system, providing a REST API for just running and generating reports.
 The project is still in early stages, and currently has the following limitations:
 - Reports JRXML files are saved in a local storage accessible to the service.